Bose is a tough competitor in the audio industry, and the Bose TV Speaker is their newest release yet. However, is it worth the hype?

 However, because of its configuration, the bass isn’t too pronounced.
 Then again, you can’t expect a thumping bass from just two speakers and no subwoofer.
 If you do want to improve the sound profile of this soundbar when it comes to low notes, you can buy a Bass Module 500.

 This soundbar is also not something for surround sound since everything will be downplayed to its 2.0 configuration.
 However, you can upgrade it with more speakers from Bose.
+Based on our review of Bose Soundbar 500, upgrading your TV speaker to Bose Soundbar 500 is a viable option.

 But if you just want something basic to play music, audiobooks, or TV shows, the Bose TV Speaker does the job.
 It has dialogue enhancement features and bass adjustment to make the sounds pop a bit more, but it doesn’t really make a huge difference.